 Spring time is finally here!
 As the snow melts and the flowers begin to bloom, your little ones will likely be eager to explore the seasonal changes happening around them.

-This fun DIY Rain Gauge Craft is a great seasonal activity for the next rainy day (or days!).
+This fun DIY Rain Gauge Craft is a great simple science experiment for the next rainy day (or days!).
 It’s a great activity for you and your children to try out the next time it’s raining!
 This simple craft is an opportunity to get creative while learning about weather, measurement, and number recognition.
+It’s also a great experiment for preschool-aged kiddos!

 The next time you check the weather and see rain in the forecast, you can share the weatherman’s prediction with your children… And check to see how accurate it is for the space you live in!
 Creating your own rain gauge teaches children how rain is measured, which is something they may be curious about as they begin to understand weather systems and reports.